California Motion Picture and Television Production Credit

 To claim the credit, qualified taxpayers must first apply to the California Film Commission (CFC).
 CFC issues credit certificates (certificate) to qualified taxpayers who claim the credit in the taxable year CFC issues the certificate.
 Under limited circumstances, qualified taxpayers may assign or sell their credit.

 Once the credit certificates are issued by the CFC, taxpayers can use the old and the new credit at the same time to reduce their income, franchise, or sales and use tax liabilities.
-Taxpayers are required to report allocation, assignment, purchase, sale and application of credit against income/franchise tax with FTB or sales and use tax with the CA Board of Equalization on FTB Form 3541, California Motion Picture and Television Production Credit.
+Taxpayers are required to report allocation, assignment, purchase, sale and application of credit against income/franchise tax with FTB or sales and use tax with the California Department of Tax and Fee Administration on FTB Form 3541, California Motion Picture and Television Production Credit.

 FTB reporting requirements